aheed/max-home/src/content/blog/why.md

 ---

 # Why?
-It's about curiosity.
 Why do we play games?
 What makes a game exciting?
 As a kid you don't ask such questions.
 You just play.
 Video games were amazing and the C64 was a thing of magic.

 At 50+ it's different.
 I'm not much of a gamer.
 I don't keep up with the latest releases and I do not own any console.